Mary Lee Settle: Life

 Settle was born in Charleston, West Virginia, the daughter of Joseph Edward and Rachel Tompkins Settle.
 According to one report her father was a civil engineer in charge of worker safety at coal mines.
 According to another he owned a coal mine in Kentucky; Mary spent her childhood in Pineville, Kentucky, interrupted by a period in Florida when her father, drawn by the Florida land rush, participated in the design of Venice, Florida.
-Her family returned to West Virginia, where she spent her teenage years.
+Her family returned to Cedar Grove, West Virginia, where she spent her teenage years living with her grandmother at The William Tompkins House.
 After two years at Sweet Briar College, she moved to New York City in pursuit of a career as an actress and model, and tested for the part of Scarlett O'Hara in Gone with the Wind.

 She married the Englishman Rodney Weathersbee in 1939 and moved to England.
 The couple had a son, Christopher Weatherbee.
 During World War II, she joined the British Women's Auxiliary Air Force, and then the Office of War Information.
 She divorced her first husband in 1946 and married the Englishman Douglas Newton from whom she divorced in 1956.

 Upon returning to the US she started her writing career.
 She would later teach at Bard College, the Iowa Writers' Workshop, and University of Virginia.

 She lived for many years in Canada, in England, and in Turkey.

 In 1978, when she was 60, she married William L. Tazewell, an American writer and historian.
 He died in 1998.